How to Roll Out and Roll Back Changes in Stage

 EOF

-Deploy a ClusterStagedUpdateRun to rollout latest change
+Deploy a ClusterStagedUpdateRun to rollout resources

 A ClusterStagedUpdateRun executes the rollout of a ClusterResourcePlacement following a ClusterStagedUpdateStrategy.
-To trigger the staged update run for our CRP, we create a ClusterStagedUpdateRun specifying the CRP name, updateRun strategy name, and the latest resource snapshot index (“1”):
+To trigger the staged update run for our CRP, we create a ClusterStagedUpdateRun specifying the CRP name and strategy name.
+Since no snapshots exist yet, we omit resourceSnapshotIndex so the system creates a new snapshot during initialization:

 kubectl apply -f - << EOF